Build bio-inspired nanomachines

 Is there a way to design and build flow-driven active nanomachines from the bottom up, with complete control and understanding, while enabling their autonomous directional (rotary) motion as their biological counterparts?

-In our latest paper, together with our collabrators, we present the first-ever rationally designed nanometer-sized turbine made out of DNA!
+In our latest paper, together with our collaborators, we present the first-ever rationally designed nanometer-sized turbine made out of DNA!
 [Read More...]

 Join Us